Rikidozan/city-in-east-and-southeast-asia/assignments.md

 [http://spatialhistory.net/cities/](http://spatialhistory.net/cities/)

 This is a public facing website where students will contribute postings, but no students will be asked to use their real name.
 You can set or change your pseudonym through the blog interface whenever you like.
 Students are required to post a **minimum of eight postings** during the year, and these postings must be **posted across eight different weeks** and **at least four postings done in the first semester**.
 There is flexibility on the content: you may freely post on readings from before or after the week posted, and may have more than one posting related to material from a single week.
-The total number of words posted across the year must be a minimum of 5,000 words posted (for example, 8 postings with 750 words, or more postings but shorter in length).
+The total number of words posted across the year must be a minimum of 3,000 words posted across a minimum of 6 entries from different weeks (more words or more postings during the year are welcome).

-At the end of the year, you should copy and paste eight selected blog postings (Note: although you must have posted at least 5,000 words across the year, your chosen eight postings for submission may total less than that overall since you could have posted more than eight postings during the year), including their titles, links to the online version, and the date they were posted online into a document and upload this document to the MMS.
+At the end of the year, you should copy and paste six selected blog postings, including their titles, links to the online version, and the date they were posted online into a document and upload this document to the MMS.
 The postings must already be on the blog, and cannot be new postings produced for the submission.
-Points for the overall mark will be the average of the mark on the eight selected and submitted postings.
+Points for the overall mark will be the average of the mark on the six selected and submitted postings.
 Each posting will not receive specific feedback but instead receive a mark based on the cumulative score according to the following simple criteria, which are judged to be *either present or absent* (no partial marks):

 * 5 points if the posting makes a clear analytical point
 * 4 points if the posting makes concrete references to particular parts of a reading, with a footnote